Rigio

 Rigio (Ρήγιο) is a village in the eastern part of Didymoteicho municipality, Evros regional unit, Greece.
 It is 13 km east of the centre of Didymoteicho, on the right bank of the river Evros, where it forms the border with Turkey.
 Rigio belongs to the community of Pythio.

 The nearest villages are Pythio to the south, Asimenio to the west and Sofiko to the northwest.

 The town is populated by Arvanites.

+History

+The village was created mainly by refugees who left Andrianoupolis reaching a population high in 1960-70.

+Transport

+The Alexandroupolis–Svilengrad railway passes through the village, with a small unstaffed station to the east of the settlement, with a limited service to Dikaia and Alexandroupoli.
+All services are operated by Hellenic Train.